grafana/alloy/docs/sources/reference/components/otelcol.processor.deltatocumulative.md

 {{< docs/shared lookup="stability/experimental.md" source="alloy" version="<ALLOY_VERSION>" >}}

-`otelcol.processor.deltatocumulative` accepts metrics from other `otelcol` components and converts metrics with the delta temporarlity to cumulative.
+`otelcol.processor.deltatocumulative` accepts metrics from other `otelcol` components and converts metrics with the delta temporality to cumulative.

 {{< admonition type="note" >}}
 `otelcol.processor.deltatocumulative` is a wrapper over the upstream OpenTelemetry Collector `deltatocumulative` processor.